djeada/Linux-Notes/notes/processes.md

 ```

 ## Foreground and background jobs
-When a process is running in the foreground, it means that it is currently being executed and is occupying the terminal's input and output.
-When a process is running in the background, it means that it is being executed in the background and does not occupy the terminal's input and output.
-This allows you to run multiple processes at the same time without having to wait for each one to complete before starting the next.
+When a process is running in the foreground, it means that it is currently being run and is using the terminal's input and output.
+When a process is running in the background, it means that it is being run in the background and doesn't use the terminal's input and output.
+This lets you run multiple processes at the same time without waiting for each one to finish before starting the next.

 To run a program in the background, use the & operator after the command.
 For example: